How to start a blog and make money with it:

 Many people want it to be an “easy money” thing, and they don’t want to put in the effort that starting a blog for money requires.
+They get bored and give up when they won’t see results quickly.
 THAT is why so many bloggers don’t earn much.

 When people ask me how to start a blog to make money, I tell them there are a few requirements.

 Surprisingly, you don’t need to be super “good at computers” to make a great income as a blogger – I’m certainly not “good at computers” – I actually never took a single computer course in high school.
 (And yes, I do make a GREAT income as a blogger.
 I was making $5000/month one year into blogging.)